mikhail-w/bonsai/README.md

   and Django REST Framework.
 - **Image Management:** Efficient handling of product and user-uploaded images using AWS S3.
-- **Payment Processing:** Integrated with PayPal API for seamless transactions.
 - **Authentication:** Secure user authentication and authorization powered by JWT.